MaxMnr/mandelbrot-js/README.md

 # mandelbrot-js

-Find the page from this repo here: https://maxmnr.github.io/mandelbrot-js/
+Find the page associated to this repository here: https://maxmnr.github.io/mandelbrot-js/